 Implant and natural tooth treatment

-The best option for replacing missing teeth today implant A dental implant is a small screw-shaped titanium post that fits into your jawbone and replaces the root of your tooth, supporting a porcelain or zirconium dental crown.
-Natural teeth and implant-supported teeth have differences and similarities.
+The best option for replacing missing teeth today implant A dental implant is a small, screw-shaped titanium post that replaces the root of a tooth and fits into your jawbone, supporting a porcelain or zirconia crown.
+Natural teeth and implant-supported teeth have both differences and similarities.

 The main difference between implants and natural teeth is the way they connect to your bone.
 Implants actually fuse to the bone and become part of it, meaning they do not move within the bone (osteointegration).
 This is a unique property of titanium, the metal that implants are made from.
 It is very important that this connection lasts, and it is up to you!